 The other thing you have to try is poutine.
 Quebec is the inventor of this Canadian favourite, so it’s not at all hard to find.
 Check out this post for the best poutine in the city.

-9. Craft Beer Tour
+Go on a Local Craft Beer Tour

 Love beer?
 Montreal is considered to be home to Canada’s best craft beers.
 The Craft Beer Tour is your chance to taste 6 different beers, along with food pairings.
 This tour includes 3 brewpubs, poutine, nachos, and chocolate.
 And of course, there’s lots of beer!